lsst-tstn/tstn-014/index.rst

   - query the EFD for instances of the `pointing data`_ event,
   - for each instance of the event, query;
-    - the closes image taken,
+    - the closest image taken,
     - the telescope position,
     - the rotator position,
     - (ATAOS) x and y offsets of the hexapod with respect to the look-up-tables,